COLLECTED WISDOM™ for Plan, Retirement, and Investment Committees

-Most would agree the plan fiduciaries must establish investment committees that will clearly define a process of plan administration.
-However, the only thing worse than not having an investment committee is having an investment committee that doesn't know what it's doing or never follows its own rules.
+Most would agree the plan fiduciaries must establish investment and plan committees that will clearly define a process of plan administration.
+However, the only thing worse than not having a committee is having one that doesn't know what it's doing or never follows its own rules.
 Learn more from these resources.

 This archive contains not only the most current material on the topic, but also older items that are still relevant, provide background, perspective or are germane to the topic.